TuomoKareoja/product-type-sales-predictions/README.md

 │   ├── processed      <- The final data sets for modeling.
 │   └── raw            <- The original data.
 │
-├── docs               <- A default Sphinx project.
-See sphinx-doc.org.
-│
 ├── models
 │    ├── final         <- Models trained with all data.
 │    └── train         <- Models trained with training data.